 Additional Tips when Painting Your Metal Shower Door Frame

 As you can see, it will take some time to properly paint the shower frame, so you may need to use other bathrooms for showering until the job is complete.

-Remember to keep the room well-ventilated, so that the indoor air does not become polluted with chemical residue from the paint itself.
+Whatever color you pick, remember to keep the room well-ventilated so that the indoor air does not become polluted with chemical residue from the paint itself.

 Once the paint fully dries, it will be safe to enter the bathroom again.

-If you want something fast for your brass-colored frame, you can check out the below video how a Rust-Oleum spray paint helped painting brass shower door frame.
+Just in case you want something fast for your brass-colored frame, you can check out the below video of how Rust-Oleum spray paint helped paint the brass shower door frame.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

 He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.